Updated: Jun 27, 2022

-🎧 In this episode(LISTEN TO THE EPISODE), Sherrie talks a lot about benefits of the Pilates method and how she helps people of all ages with different physical conditions to feel good physically and about themselves.
+🎧 In this episode(LISTEN TO THE EPISODE), Sherrie talks a lot about the benefits of the Pilates method and how she helps people of all ages with different physical conditions to feel good physically and about themselves.

 Being 63 years old, and having an amazing body shaped by years of practicing and teaching Pilates, Sherrie is passionate about the Pilates industry and the method itself.